 Scholarships

-We give annual scholarships to graduating seniors who have been accepted to college.
-Our focus is on students who are the first in their families to attend college and/or those who are English language learners.
+We grant scholarships to high school seniors who have been accepted to college.
+Our focus is on students who are the first in their families to attend college, those in rural schools, and/or those who are English language learners.
+None of the recipients have a computer.

-Specifically, we have two scholarship funds named for individuals who exemplify our mission: Gail Randolph and Juanita Varela Childs.
-These scholarships go to students who have faced adversity, come from very low-income families, and/or require financial help for college.
+We have two scholarship funds named for individuals who exemplify our mission: Gail Randolph and Juanita Varela Childs.
+These scholarships are given to students who have faced adversity, come from very low-income families, and/or require financial help for college.

 Gail Randolph Scholarship